-From the Partner portal, click on the Administer services > Office 365.
+From the Partner portal, select Administer services > Office 365.

-Clicking on the Partner portal link will leverage the Admin on behalf option and will give you access to the customer admin center.
+Clicking on the Partner portal link will open the Admin on behalf option and will give you access to the customer admin center.

-When accessing Microsoft Defender Security Center for the first time there will be a set up wizard that will guide you through some initial steps.
-At the end of the setup wizard there will be a dedicated cloud instance of Microsoft Defender ATP created.
-The easiest method is to perform these steps from a Windows 10 client machine.
+When accessing Microsoft Defender Security Center for the first time, a wizard that will guide you through some initial steps.
+At the end of the setup wizard, there will be a dedicated cloud instance of Defender for Endpoint created.
+The easiest method is to perform these steps from a Windows 10 client device.

 From a web browser, navigate to https://securitycenter.windows.com.

 If going through a TRIAL license, go to the link (https://signup.microsoft.com/Signup?OfferId=6033e4b5-c320-4008-a936-909c2825d83c&dl=WIN_DEF_ATP&pc=xxxxxxx-xxxxxx-xxx-x)